-A degree in an elementary education program will prepare you to guide and partner with students in the learning process.
+A degree from Cornerstone University's elementary education program will prepare you to guide and partner with students in the learning process.
 You'll gain hands-on experience as you employ various teaching methods and network with area educators.
 In addition, faculty members will serve as mentor-scholars through your college years and beyond, equipping you with sound advice from their personal teaching experiences to put into practice as you undertake your new role.

 Program Options Available for Elementary Education